 2. Stop wasting time* online

 “Must learn language… must learn language… MUST LEARN LANGUAGE!!”
 You’ve been repeating this ritual in your head ever since the day you learnt your first word in your target language.
 ‘Hola!’
 ‘Merci beaucoup!’ ‘안녕!’
-‘Hello’, ‘sorry’ and ‘thank you’ are some that we regard as the most important – manners don’t cost a thing!*
+‘Hello’, ‘sorry’ and ‘thank you’ are some that we regard as the most important.

 But there is just one BIG problem.
 The internet.
 It’s full of distractions isn’t it?
-Whether you are checking your social media, messages from your friends or your emails, the world wide web can become a huge obstacle for trying to be productive.
+Whether you are checking your Facebook timeline, private messages from your friends, or your emails, the world wide web can become a huge obstacle for trying to be productive.

-If you need disciplining, StayFocusd – we know… it’s harder than it looks! – is an app for the Chrome web browser that’s perfect for keeping you in line.
+If you need disciplining, StayFocusd – we know… it’s harder than it looks! – is an app for the Chrome web browser that’s perfect for it.
 Once installed, you can adjust the settings to limit the amount of time you spend on certain websites.
 If you were to allocate yourself ten minutes a day on Facebook, StayFocusd would block Facebook until the end of the day.
 If you’re using Firefox rather than Chrome, Leechbox does the exact same thing.

 - Don’t sweat it - A phrase used to calm someone down when they’re worried